This article was first published in People Matters, and the same has been republished here.

 The reason seems to be clear from Prof. Phillips’ and others’ work.
 People from different backgrounds bring in diversity in terms of information, opinions, and perspectives.
 When such people tend to disagree with each other, it provokes each member to work and think harder.

-“Diversity jolts us into cognitive action in ways that homogeneity does not.
+To conclude on why is diversity important, here's a quote by Prof. Philips in her essay - “Diversity jolts us into cognitive action in ways that homogeneity does not.
 People work harder in diverse environments, both cognitively and socially.
-They might not like it, but the hard work can lead to better outcomes,” Prof. Phillps says in her essay.
+They might not like it, but the hard work can lead to better outcomes".

 Companies with a culture of inclusion and diversity can hope to reap benefits not just in smarter decision-making but in multiple other ways.
-The McKinsey report lists four of them.
+The McKinsey report lists four benefits of diversity in the workplace:

 I&D is at the very heart of the Sustainable Development Goals (SDGs) that all nations agreed to pursue.
 A clear commitment to inclusiveness is made in the text of the Agenda when Member States “pledge that no one will be left behind”.

-But I&D, is, quite appropriately, not just a moral imperative or about a feel-good factor.
-As should be clear by now, in a globalized, hyper-competitive world, it can give businesses a vital advantage to excel and perform better.
-No wonder, among the best companies, Inclusion and Diversity is an agenda that is driven straight from the CEO’s office.
+But I&D is, quite appropriately, not just a moral imperative or a feel-good factor.
+As should be clear by now, in a globalized, hyper-competitive world, the benefits of diversity can give businesses a vital advantage to excel and perform better.
+No wonder, among the best companies, inclusion, and diversity is an agenda that is driven straight from the CEO’s office.